RhiH/recipe_store/README.md

 * Cause: Users able to log in by copying and pasting other user's id
 * Resolution: Functionality added to check if user attempting to access the page is the correct logged in user
 ---
+* Problem: url link not working when entered via add recipe page.
+* Cause: currently unknown as previous fix remains and was working prior.
+* Additional testing required, as ongoing issue.
+May be resolved by using a different formatting tool eg Bootstrap.

 ## Deployment